alphaKAI/dsh/README.md

 #D Shell
 ##About
 The D Shell.
-This is the UNIX Shell Enviromnent, which is called "D Shell".
+This is UNIX Shell Enviromnent "D Shell".
-It have Bash like syntax, but this is writteln in D language.
+Bash like syntax, but this is writteln in D language.

 ##Installation